ADGEfficiency/data-science-south/content/lessons/python-libraries.md

 summary: Install Python libraries with pip and import them into your code.
 ---

-## Libraries in Python
+### Modules, Packages and Libraries

 **A library is a collection of pre-written code that can be used to perform specific tasks**.

 Libraries can be imported and used to add functionality to the program without having to write the code from scratch.

-Python has a large ecosystem of libraries.
+Python has a large ecosystem of libraries, available both from the standard library and from third-parties.

-## Modules, Packages and Libraries
+## Libraries in Python

 **A Python library is formed of modules and packages**: